amethyst/rustrogueliketutorial/book/src/chapter_45.md

 ## Deciding upon a format for our Raw files

 In some projects, I've used the scripting language `Lua` for this sort of thing.
 It's a great language, and having executable configuration is surprisingly useful (the configuration can include functions and helpers to build itself).
 That's overkill for this project.
-Since Rust uses [Tom's Obvious, Minimal Language - TOML](https://github.com/toml-lang/toml) natively, we'll also use it to define our various game elements.
+We already support JSON in our saving/loading of the game, so we'll use it for `Raws` also.

 Taking a look at `spawner.rs` in the current game should give us some clues as to what to put into these files.
 Thanks to our use of components, there's already a lot of shared functionality we can build upon.
 For example, the definition for a *health potion* looks like this: